 Rick Honeycutt was born 29 June 1954, in Chattanooga, Tennessee—which means that he was conceived in late September 1953.
 Baby booms are commonplace in the first weeks and months after wartime, as overjoyed and undersexed servicemen return to their wives or sweethearts.
 So, Rick Honeycutt’s conception falls right when we’d expect it to occur.

 But why would Rick Honeycutt be born in Chattanooga if B.J. and Peg were living just north of San Francisco?
-One possible reason could be that, sometime in 1954, B.J. decided to honor his parting promise to Swamp-mate, Capt.
+One possible reason could be that, not long after arriving home, B.J. decided to honor his parting promise to Swamp-mate, Capt.
 B.F.
 Pierce, that they’d see each other back in the States, so he and Peg set out for the East Coast—surely with a stopover in Quapaw, Oklahoma, through which the major highway of the day, Route 66, conveniently passes, to visit Peg’s parents.
 Yet because this predated construction of the Interstate Highway System, travel by car was significantly slower than by standards of the late 1950s, causing the pregnant Peg Hunnicutt to unanticipatedly give birth to Rick in Chattanooga, either on the way to, or returning from, their easterly destination.

 But that is a scenario fraught with geographic variables, and I believe the case to be much more along the lines of B.J.
 Hunnicutt attending a medical convention at Chattanooga State Community College—possibly traveling there on the yellow 1932 NSU 501 TS motorcycle on which he departed the 4077th (B.J. easily could have bribed an airman to stow it on the cargo plane taking him home).
 While at the convention, he had a fling with a local woman—a precedent had been set between the supposedly true-blue Hunnicutt and an on-the-rebound 4077th nurse, 1LT Carrie Donovan—and this latter affair produced a son, whose mother, either out of shame or ignorance of spelling, named the boy Rick Honeycutt.
 If this is the case, then it’s entirely possible that B.J. never knew of the existence of Rick.